All About Vitamin D

 • Cloud cover blocks the sun; the US Pacific Northwest region with long rainy periods will get less sun and thus lower production in skin.

-• Sunscreen/sunblock – absorb the sunlight and hence prevent the body in making it.
+• Sunscreen or sunblock – absorb the sunlight and hence prevent the body in making it.
 Higher SPF means higher sun block (e.g., SPF8 blocks 92% skin’s production; SPF15 blocks 99%).
 General advise is to soak in sun for few minutes before applying sunscreen.

-• Melanin – darker skin has higher melanin which absorbs more sunlight and competes with Vitamin D production; African people need almost 10 times more UVB exposure.
+• Melanin – darker skin has higher melanin which absorbs more sunlight and competes with Vitamin D production; people from Africa need almost 10 times more UVB exposure.

 • Age – those at older age have less 7-D in the skin and need almost 25-50% more sunlight.